jmautari/widgets/README.md

 ## Editing, copying and switching between widget configuration profiles

 Open `http://YOUR-PC-NAME:3000/admin/` in a browser tab to access a web-based tool that allows quick editing, copying and switching between your widget configuration profiles.

+In the video below the two LCD screens inside the Lian Li O11 Dynamic XL case are connected to a Raspberry Pi 4 Model B.

 https://user-images.githubusercontent.com/5205328/139523342-f8864793-be65-4ef3-8346-abf27701e266.mp4